PeterUlb/image-service/README.md

 4. Redis
 5. Keycloak

-The compose-test can be reused for the local dev environment if required.
+The compose-test can be reused for the local dev environment if required (specify the services with `docker-compose up -f /.../image-srv/src/test/resources/compose-test.yml -d service1 service2`.
 Single components can be configured via configuration (see `dev.yml` above) to use the real service.

 **TODO:** Check if there's a better way to provide dev defaults, without having too much duplication with the mock-compose.